sloul1/script/README.md

 Scripts for system administration and automating various things.

 > [!CAUTION]
-> Always CHECK and UNDERSTAND functions of the script files before running them on your system!
+> Always CHECK and UNDERSTAND functions of THE SCRIPT files before running them on your system!

 To download script using Linux shell cĺick preferred script in Github and copy link address from "Raw" box.
 ![](images/github-copy-raw-link.webp)